sitaraemilys/CV/README.md

 #### Things that make me tick

-Opera singing, collage creating, nature documentaries, cooking Japanese food, surfing badly and the magical surrealism literature of Murakami.
+Singing in a choir, collage creating, nature documentaries, cooking Japanese food, surfing badly and the magical surrealism literature of Murakami.